-pedicated outdoor air system (doas).
-A ventilation system that supplies 100 percent outdoor air primarily for the purpose of ventilation and that is a separate system from the zone space-conditioning system.
+pedicated outdoor air system (DOAS).
+A ventilation system that supplies 100 percent outdoor air primarily for the purpose of ventilation without requiring operation of a space-conditioning system fan for outdoor air delivery.

-bemand control kitchen ventilation (bckv).
-A system that provides automatic, continuous control over exhaust hood and make-up air fan speed in response to temperature, optical or infrared (IR) sensors that monitor cooking activity or through direct communication with cooking appliances.
+DEMAND CONTROL KITCHEN VENTILATION (DCKV).
+A system that provides automatic, continuous control over exhaust hood, where required, and make-up air fan speed in response to one or more sensors that monitor cooking activity or through direct communication with cooking appliances.